bajareaboli/Jenkins_repo/README.md

 Note: Link to access jenkins provided in email.

-# Tools used in deployment:
+# Tools used in Deployment:
 1. Jenkins- Integration tool
+   Plugins used:
+            - git plugin for source code management Build trigger method used:
+            - Build periodically
+   Build env:
+            - Execute shell
+  Post-Build:
+            - Prepare test reports
+            - Deploy war fiel to container on server
+            - Delete workspace to save memory

-2. Git- Version maintaining
+3. Git- Version maintaining
-3. Tomcat server -for deployment of website
+4. Tomcat server -for deployment of website